 Side note: Whatever cleaning method you choose, it’s best to test it on an inconspicuous area of the carpet or rug.
 This way, if things go sideways, you won’t have to replace your floor covering.

 Baking soda is a staple in eco-friendly cleaning.
-It’s an effective solution for many problems.
-Tea and coffee stains on your carpet is one of them.
+It’s an effective solution to many problems.
+Tea and coffee stains on your carpet are one of them.

-Here’s what you’ll need: white vinegar, a spray bottle, a clean cloth, warm water.
+Here’s what you’ll need: white vinegar, a spray bottle, a clean cloth, and warm water.

 Note: Carefully read the label before you use any type of cleaning detergent.
 Make sure it’s suitable for your particular carpet and that you’re using it correctly.